wojtekkozlowski/chatmessageparser/README.md

 # README #

+### What is it? ###
-This solution parses a chat message string and returns a JSON string containing information about its contents.
+This solution parses a chat message string and returns a JSON containing information about its contents.

 1. @mentions
 2. Emoticons (and word between round brackets)